AndersDeath/diary2/000-current.md

 # 10 February - Friday - Yerevan - 134 day of immigration

 Today I had a full day of meeting, which was hard.
+I presented some features in front of all DR SMiLE.
+It was awful.